Important tax dates for 2026

 * If the deadline falls on a Saturday, Sunday, or a holiday, you have until the next business day.

-This is only a reminder of certain tax deadlines.
-Everyone's situation is unique, and any general tax planning opportunity may not benefit every person.
-Speak with your own tax advisor for further discussion and analysis and before implementing any tax planning strategies.
+This is a reminder of general tax dates and deadlines.
+Everyone’s tax situation is unique.
+Therefore, it is important to speak with your tax advisor for further discussion and analysis before implementing any tax planning strategies.